turingschool/curriculum/source/level_1/ruby_in_100_minutes.markdown

 Only _one_ section of the `if`/`elsif`/`else` structure can have it's instructions run.
 If the `if` is `true`, for instance, Ruby will never look at the `elsif`.
 Once one block executes, that's it.

-#### Conditional Looping
+### Conditional Looping

 We can also repeat a set of instructions based on the truth of a conditional statement.
-Try out this simple example by adding it to your `personal_chef.rb`:
+Try out this example by adding it to your `personal_chef.rb`:

 ```ruby
 def countdown(counter)